Gauge Invariant and Anyonic Symmetric Transformer and RNN Quantum States for Quantum Lattice Models: Acknowledgement

 \section{Acknowledgement}

-Di Luo is grateful for insightful discussion in high energy physics with James Stokes and Jiayu Shen.
-Di Luo acknowledges helpful discussion with Luke Yeo, Oleg Dubinkin, Ryan Levy, Peijun Xiao, Ruoyu Sun and Giuseppe Carleo.
-This work is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).
-This work utilizes resources supported by the National Science Foundation’s Major Research Instrumentation program, grant \#1725729, as well as the University of Illinois at Urbana-Champaign~\cite{hal}.
+D.L. is grateful for insightful discussion in high-energy physics with J. Stokes and J. Shen.
+D.L. acknowledges helpful discussion with L. Yeo, O. Dubinkin, R. Levy, P. Xiao, R. Sun, and G. Carleo.
+This work is supported by the National Science Foundation under Cooperative Agreement No. PHY2019786 (the NSF AI Institute for Artificial Intelligence and Fundamental Interactions http://iaifi.org/).
+This work utilizes resources supported by the National Science Foundation’s Major Research Instrumentation program, Grant No. 1725729, as well as the University of Illinois at Urbana-Champaign~\cite{hal}.
 The authors acknowledges MIT Satori and MIT SuperCloud \cite{reuther2018interactive} for providing HPC resources that have contributed to the research results reported within this paper.
-Di Luo and Bryan Clark acknowledge support from the U.S. Department of Energy, Office of Science, Office of High Energy Physics QuantISED program.
-Zhizhen Zhao is partially supported by NSF DMS-1854791, NSF OAC-1934757, and Alfred P. Sloan Foundation.
+Z.Z. is partially supported by NSF DMS-1854791, NSF OAC-1934757, and Alfred P. Sloan Foundation.
 Vera Mikyoung Hur is partially supported by NSF DMS-1452597 and DMS-2009981.
+This work is supported in part by the U.S. Department of Energy, Office of Science, Office of High Energy Physics QuantISED program under an award for the Fermilab Theory Consortium "Intersections of QIS and Theoretical Particle Physics”.